NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 A person who has been convicted of this type of crime will likely have to serve 85 percent of the sentence they receive, will lose their privilege to vote, be disallowed from ever owning or using a weapon, and will be supervised by a probation department.

-In order to do so, they would have to mount an ineffective assistance of counsel argument, which is a very tough standard to meet.
+To do so, they would have to mount an ineffective assistance of counsel argument, which is a very tough standard to meet.

 Our federal drug trafficking attorneys are here to contest all the evidence presented against you and to fight against any mandatory minimums the prosecutor may be trying to impose.
 We are aggressive, persistent, and determined to get you, as our client, the best possible results.